dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 # Insights💡

-The new menu is doing well, with the category that is generating the most sales being the Italian food category.
+• The new menu is doing well, with the category that is generating the most sales being the Italian food category

-Mexican dishes are being ordered less by customers.
+• Mexican dishes are being ordered less by customers

-The average number of orders is around 60 sales per day over the 3-month period (2023-01-01 to 2023-03-31).
+• The average number of orders is around 60 sales per day over the 3-month period (2023-01-01 to 2023-03-31)

-The most ordered item is Hamburger (622) - American category The least ordered item is Chicken Tacos (123) - Mexican category
+• The most ordered item is Hamburger (622) - American category

+• The least ordered item is Chicken Tacos (123) - Mexican category

 # Suggestion for improvements 🛠️

-Since the maximum and minimum prices for Italian food are ~$14 and ~$19, and these are the most requested by customers, it is recommended to align the prices of the other categories to this value, since foods such as Edamame (least expensive) = $5.00 could have a higher profit margin.
+• Since the maximum and minimum prices for Italian food are ~$14 and ~$19, and these are the most requested by customers, it is recommended to align the prices of the other categories to this value, since foods such as Edamame (least expensive) = $5.00 could have a higher profit margin.

-Since the greatest potential for purchase is in Italian dishes, it is recommended to focus investment in marketing campaigns with the Italian category highlighted.
+• Since the greatest potential for purchase is in Italian dishes, it is recommended to focus investment in marketing campaigns with the Italian category highlighted.

-To highlight sales in other categories, it is recommended to run promotions such as special days for each category, thus boosting sales in other categories as well.
+• To highlight sales in other categories, it is recommended to run promotions such as special days for each category, thus boosting sales in other categories as well.
 Thus, after 6 months, if sales in other categories, especially Mexican food, continue to be low, it is recommended to remove it from the menu.